How to Clean and Prepare Lobster Tails

 • Next, change the paper towels, leave them on a dish layered with new paper towels, and keep them chilled in the refrigerator until you are ready to cook them.

-Notes and Tips for Lobster Tails…
+Additional Notes for Lobster Tails…

-• Whether you cook lobster tails on your barbecue, in the oven, or in a skillet on the stovetop, this method of cleaning them is the best way and the easiest.
+• Whether you cook lobster tails on your barbecue, in the oven, or a skillet on the stovetop, this method of cleaning them is the best way and the easiest.

 • Lobster tails always come frozen, even if you buy them at your local fish market.